Quasi-convergence of stability conditions: Semiorthogonal decompositions from paths

 To finish the definition of a stability condition, we need to introduce the support property of \cite{KS08}.

-\begin{defn} Let $\cD$ be a triangulated category and suppose given a surjective homomorphism $v:K_0(\cD) \twoheadrightarrow \Lambda$, with $\Lambda$ a free Abelian group of finite rank.
-A prestability condition $(Z,\cP)$ satisfies the \emph{support property} with respect to $v$ if there exists a $C \in \bR_{>0}$ such that
+\begin{defn} Let $\cD$ be a triangulated category and suppose given a surjective homo\-morphism $v:K_0(\cD) \twoheadrightarrow \Lambda$, with $\Lambda$ a free Abelian group of finite rank.
+A pre-stability condition $(Z,\cP)$ satisfies the \emph{support property} with respect to $v$ if there exists a $C \in \bR_{>0}$ such that